huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-onboarding/data-consent.md

    - **Withdrawing** - Explain the terms of withdrawal from the trial
    - **Data sharing** - Tell the user what data will be shared and with who
    - **Data processing** - Indicate how user data will be processed
-   - **Feedback** - Indicates how the user should submit feedback or how they will be contacted for their feedback
+   - **Feedback** - Indicate how the user should submit feedback or how they will be contacted for their feedback
    - **Agreement** - This usually comes at the end of the consent form and asks the user to agree to everything contained within it.
 This section also has space for you to add a privacy policy statement and your terms and conditions.
 - **Consent additional questions** – You can add more questions to your consent form if needed.
-Click the Add question button and fill in the details in the pop-out window.
+Click the **Add question** button and fill in the details in the pop-out window.

 **Related articles**: [eConsent](./econsent.md); [Identity verification](./identity-verification.md)